sufrimo/VBA-MACRO-SALES-INVOICE-NUMBERING/README.md

-# 📊 E-Commerce Tax Automation Tool (Excel VBA)

-## 1. Introduction
+# 1. Introduction
 E-commerce in the Philippines has grown rapidly over the past decade, led by major platforms like Shopee, Lazada, and TikTok Shop.
 In 2024, the government introduced a mandatory tax on e-commerce businesses to boost revenue and regulate the fast-expanding digital market.
-This project supports that transition by helping sellers streamline their compliance processes.

-This Excel-based tool uses **VBA macros** to automate the consolidation of sales data and generation of sales invoices, reducing manual effort and minimizing errors in tax reporting.

----

-## 2. Description of Project
-This project is an Excel macro automation tool tailored for Philippine e-commerce sellers.
-It consolidates raw sales data from Shopee, Lazada, and TikTok Shop, matches these with official invoice numbers, and helps automate tax calculations.

-### 🔒 Business Rules / Tax Compliance
-- Orders **below PHP 500** (per order, per day) are grouped into a **single invoice**.
-- Orders **exceeding PHP 500** require **separate invoices**.
-- Aligns with BIR tax rules and ensures proper invoice issuance and record-keeping.

----

-## 3. Objective
-The main goal of this tool is to simplify tax-related workflows for online sellers by:
-- Improving accuracy in tax reporting
-- Consolidating multi-platform sales
-- Reducing manual data entry
-- Matching with official printed invoice numbers
-- Supporting daily, weekly, or monthly reporting

----

-## 4. Scope and Limitation

-### ✅ Scope:
-- Import sales reports from **Shopee, Lazada, and TikTok Shop**
-- Match digital sales with **printed invoice books**
-- Consolidate orders across different timeframes

-### ⚠️ Limitations:
-- No direct integration with e-commerce APIs or BIR e-filing
-- Manual input still needed for assigning physical invoice numbers
-- Not designed for brick-and-mortar store invoices

----

-## 5. Methodology

-### 📥 Data Extraction
-- Sellers download CSV or Excel sales reports from their platform dashboards
-- Files are saved in a structured folder with subfolders by platform

-### 🧹 Data Preparation
-- Power Query is used to clean and combine data:
-  - Remove unnecessary columns
-  - Normalize formats
-  - Filter out non-sales data

-### 🤖 Automation with VBA
-- VBA macros consolidate orders based on business rules
-- Orders below PHP 500 are grouped under a single invoice
-- Orders above PHP 500 are assigned individual invoices
-- Invoice numbers are automatically assigned

----

-## 6. How to Use

-### Step 1: Download Sales Reports
-- Get sales files from Shopee, Lazada, and TikTok seller dashboards
-- Save them into platform-specific subfolders

-### Step 2: Open the Excel File
-- Launch the workbook and enable macros

-### Step 3: Refresh Data
-- Click **Refresh All** from the Excel **Data** tab

-### Step 4: Run Macros
-- Click the **"Update"** button (or run the macro manually)
-- The macro will:
-  - Consolidate and group transactions
-  - Assign sales invoice numbers automatically

-### Step 5: Save Your Work
-- Save the updated workbook for tax documentation or BIR submission

----

-## 7. Summary of VBA Logic

-### 🧠 Core Logic
-1. **Setup** – Assign worksheet references and clear old data
-2. **Import** – Extract and process each platform’s report differently
-3. **Sort** – First by date, then by invoice number
-4. **Invoice Assignment** – Apply business rules for grouping and numbering
-5. **Format Output** – (In progress) Apply borders and alternating colors for readability

-### 🔧 Techniques Used:
-- `Do While` loops for dynamic multi-row logic (Lazada)
-- `For` loops for sequential data (Shopee and TikTok)
-- Conditional logic for tax grouping
-- Excel's built-in sorting methods
-- Automated invoice generation and grouping logic

----

-## 7. Snippet
+This move signals a shift toward greater formalization and accountability in the online retail sector.
+As part of this shift, my work focuses on automating tax input processes using Excel VBA macros, helping businesses streamline compliance and reduce manual errors in tax reporting.

+# 2. Description of Project
+This project is an Excel-based VBA macro tool designed for e-commerce sellers to automate their tax reporting workflows.
+It handles the consolidation of sales data from Shopee, Lazada, and TikTok Shop, automates sales invoice counting, matches digital sales with physical paper invoice numbers, and computes taxes on a daily, weekly, or monthly basis, depending on the business’s reporting needs.
+The tool helps streamline compliance and reduce manual input in high-volume transaction environments.

+## Business Rules / Tax Compliance
+- Orders with individual amounts below PHP 500 within the same day are combined into a single invoice for tax reporting.
+- Orders with amounts exceeding PHP 500 require separate invoices in compliance with tax regulations.
+- This ensures proper documentation and alignment with government guidelines on invoice issuance and tax filing.

+# 3. Objective
+The main objective of this project is to provide a simple yet powerful solution for automating tax-related tasks specific to e-commerce operations.
+It aims to:
+- Improve accuracy in tax reporting
+- Consolidate multi-platform sales into one system
+- Minimize manual encoding sales data
+- Align digital records with official paper invoice sequences
+- Support timely and structured tax filing across various reporting periods

+# 4. Scope and Limitation

+## Scope
+- Import raw sales reports from Shopee, Lazada, and TikTok Shop
+- Match and tally invoice numbers with physical sales invoices and book records
+- Consolidate sales orders regardless of reporting interval (daily, weekly, or monthly)

+## Limitations
+- The system does not integrate directly with e-commerce platforms or the BIR e-filing system
+- Manual input is still required to assign official invoice numbers from printed physical invoice books
+- Cannot be used to mix or process physical store invoices alongside e-commerce invoices

+# 5. Methodology
+- **Data Extraction**
+  Sales reports are downloaded from each e-commerce platform — Shopee, Lazada, and TikTok Shop — and saved into a designated folder.
+Within this folder, subfolders are created for each platform to organize the raw data files.
+- **Data Preparation**
+  Using Power Query in Excel, the raw sales data files are imported and cleaned.
+This includes steps such as removing unnecessary columns, correcting data formats, filtering out irrelevant records, and consolidating multiple files into a unified dataset.
+- **Automation with VBA Macros**
+  After data preparation, the VBA macros process the cleaned dataset to consolidate orders based on business rules, such as grouping orders below PHP 500 into a single invoice and assigning separate invoices for orders exceeding PHP 500, while automatically assigning invoice numbers for both consolidated and separate invoices.

+# 6. Snippet

+# 7. How to Use
+**Step 1: Download Sales Reports**
+- Log in to Shopee, Lazada, and TikTok Shop seller centers.
+- Download your sales reports for the relevant period (daily, weekly, or monthly).
+- Save each report in its corresponding platform subfolder within the main project folder.

+**Step 2: Open the Excel Workbook**
+- Launch the Excel file containing the VBA macros.
+- Make sure macros are enabled when prompted.

+**Step 3: Refresh**
+- Click refresh all button on Data tab.

+**Step 4: Run the VBA Macros**
+- Click the “update” button to run the macros.
+- The tool will:
+  - Consolidate orders based on business rules (group orders below PHP 500 into single invoices and separate those above PHP 500).
+  - Automatically assign invoice numbers for consolidated and separate invoices.

+**Step 5: Save Your Work**
+- Save the workbook with updated sales invoice records for your documentation or submission.

+# 8. Summary of the VBA Macro
+1. **Worksheet Setup**
+The macro begins by identifying and linking the worksheets for Lazada, Shopee, TikTok, and the summary sheet (CashReceipt).
+It clears any old data in the summary to prepare for new entries.

+2. **Data Extraction and Consolidation**
+Each platform’s sales report is processed differently based on its layout:
+- Lazada:
+  Uses a Do While loop to scan through blocks of rows that represent each transaction.
+It checks for a specific label to identify transaction start points and calculates totals from related rows.
+- Shopee & TikTok:
+  Use For loops to process each row one by one.
+The macro extracts transaction details like date, price, charges, and net income.
+All processed records are added to the summary sheet (CashReceipt), along with the source platform.

+3. **Sorting by Date**
+After consolidation, all data is sorted chronologically by transaction date.
+This prepares the dataset for correct invoice grouping in the next step.

+4. **Assigning Invoice Numbers**
+The macro groups’ transactions by date and assigns Sales Invoice (SI) numbers:
+- Transactions over PHP 500 receive individual SI numbers.
+- Transactions PHP 500 and below (per order) are grouped under a single SI number for that day.
+This ensures compliance with invoicing rules and allows easy tracking.

+5. **Sorting by Invoice Number**
+To organize the data further, the summary is sorted again this time by SI number, so grouped orders are visually together.

+6. **Formatting**
+The final part of the macro sets up the structure to apply alternating row colors and cell borders for readability.
+This part appears to be in progress.

+### Techniques Used:
+- Do While loops for dynamic row processing
+- For loops for row-by-row extraction
+- Conditional logic for tax rules
+- Excel sort functions for organization
+- Structured grouping and numbering of invoices

 ---

 ## 🔐 Security Note